 - Socialization and continued training are important for a well-adjusted dog.

 - Some lines are prone to aggression or behavioral concerns; working with a credible breeder can reduce these concerns.

 Though English Cocker Spaniels are small, they need plenty of exercise and activity outdoors each day.
 With enough exercise ECS make good companions in apartments or smaller homes.
 Early training to reduce barking will help keep the peace with neighbors.

 While English Cockers enjoy adventures outside, they dislike being left alone.
 The breed is not suited to living outdoors.

 English Cocker Spaniels require plenty of exercise to prevent destructive behaviors due to boredom and weight gain.
-Long walks, agility, and outdoor play can burn energy and keep an ECS happy and healthy.
+Long walks on her favorite leash, agility, and outdoor play can burn energy and keep an ECS happy and healthy.

 English Cocker Spaniels have plenty of stamina as they were bred as sporting dogs for the field.

 - Running Miles: An English Cocker Spaniel in good health may be able to run two to three miles.

 - Hiking Miles: English Cocker Spaniels may have the stamina to hike up to five miles.